orpheushq/estatus-server/README.md

 ## Data Pipeline
 * Use `/properties/processSingleLand` to process a single land (refer Postman collection for more details)
+* Attach `X-API-Key` with API key as a header param

 ## Deployment
 * Laravel app can be deployed to shared hosting